2011 Jersey general election

-The 2011 Jersey general election was held on 19 October 2011 to elect 45 members of the States Assembly.
+General elections were held in Jersey on 19 October 2011 to elect 45 members of the States Assembly.
 This was the first time Senators, Deputies and Constables were elected on a single day in Jersey.
 The number of members of the States of Jersey was reduced from 53 to 51.
 Six Senators who had been elected in 2008 for a period of six years did not face election in 2011.

 Nominations

 Nominations for candidates took place on 6 September at the Town Hall, St Helier, Jersey for the four Senatorial seats and at each parish hall on 7 September for the twelve Constable and twenty nine Deputy seats.